Harvard-REACT/WSR-Toolbox/README.md

 # WiFi-Based  Relative  Bearing  Sensor

-WiFi-Sensor-for-Robotics (WSR) toolbox is an open source library, that enables robots in a team to obtain relative bearing to each other by analyzing the phase of their communicated wireless signals as they traverse the environment.
-Importantly, this capability can be used in non-line-of-sight (NLOS) or visually degraded environements to recover relative spatial positioning information between robots with implications for localization, networking and security amongst others.
-This toolbox is designed for distributed deployment and real-time operation on robotic platforms using commodity hardware.
+WiFi-Sensor-for-Robotics (WSR) toolbox is an open source C++ framework.
+It is based on the theory akin to Synthetic Aperture Radar, developed in our prior works.
+It is motivated by the lack of easily deployable solutions that use robots' local resources (e.g WiFi) for sensing in NLOS It enables robots in a team to obtain information about each other, even in non-line-of-sight (NLOS) settings which is a very challenging problem in robotics.
+It does so by analyzing the phase of their communicated WiFi signals as the robots traverse the environment.
+Specifically, the toolbox allows robots to :-

+* Obtain relative bearing to each other with implications to localization, rendezvous and mapping etc.
+* Capture signal multipaths (i.e signal reflections and attenuations in the environment) in a *profile* with implications to maintaining communication quality in adhoc mobile robot networks or using the profiles as figerprints for spoof-resilience in robot networks.

+The toolbox is designed for distributed and online deployment on robot platforms using commodity hardware and on-board sensors.

 ![Paper](figs/Paper_logo.png)